lgw2/lgw2.github.io/_teaching/csci112-spring-2023/classwork/classwork23.md

 ---
 collection: teaching
-title: "Classwork 22"
+title: "Classwork 23"
 ---

 ## Logistics
-* Due: Wednesday, April 26th AoE.
+* Due: Monday, May 1st AoE.
 * Submission instructions: make sure that the required file (`flags.c`) is in your `/classwork/week15/mon/` directory.
 * Note: this assignment is ungraded.